timmy-schmid/MovieWebApp/README.md

 ![ERD](ISYS2120_a3_erd.png)

-As per the schema in Assignment 01, you have various consumable media:
+As per the above schema you have various consumable media:

 1. Movies
 1. TV Shows (which have TV Episodes)